 Brain aneurysms are sometimes called "silent killers" because many people never know they have the condition until the weakened blood vessel hemorrhages, causing bleeding in the brain.
 Nearly half of patients who experience a ruptured brain aneurysm die, making it the third leading cause of death.

-When doctors identify an aneurysm, the mission of surgical clipping is critical to stop blood flow and prevent the bulging vessel from rupturing.
+When doctors identify an aneurysm, a process called surgical clipping is critical to stop blood flow and prevent the bulging vessel from rupturing.
 To do this, surgeons place small metal clips around the aneurysm base that stop blood flow and reduce pressure.
 Until now, there has never been a way to confirm blood flow has stopped.

-"Our surgeons already do a great job of placing clips, but this technology almost eliminates the risk of a rupture by giving them clear verification that surgery was successful," says Daniel Cuellar, director of inpatient/outpatient surgery and ambulatory/ancillary and cardiac services at Sharp Chula Vista Medical Center.
+"Our surgeons already do a great job of placing clips, but this technology almost eliminates the risk of a rupture by giving them clear verification that surgery was successful," says Daniel Cuellar, director of inpatient and outpatient surgery at Sharp Chula Vista.
 "In addition, the microscope helps reduce the length of surgery, further reducing risk to the patient."

 Looking ahead, Sharp Chula Vista plans to incorporate an additional mode of fluorescence during brain tumor surgery to help surgeons clearly observe and remove tumors while sparing healthy tissue.